yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 There are a few possibilities to lower the MEV attack:
 1. Use Chainlink Oracle to have a non-manipulated asset price.
 2. Define the maximum amount that can be used in a single swap.
-This is not an ideal solution but it can eliminate the need for frequent new mints by users. `UniswapV3SingleTickLiquidityHandler` handles multiple pools and assets so it should have a mapping of assets to maximum amounts.
+This is not an ideal solution, but it can eliminate the need for frequent new mints by users. `UniswapV3SingleTickLiquidityHandler` handles multiple pools and assets, so it should have a mapping of assets to maximum amounts.
 These values should be changeable by the owner.

 #### Developer Response